Disney Music Group: Former labels

 Lyric Street Records, was an American record label specializing in country music.
 President Randy Goodman, formerly a general manager for RCA Records, founded the label in 1997.
 Among its first artists were Lari White, John Berry, Aaron Tippin, SHeDAISY and extremely popular Rascal Flatts.
 Carolwood Records was a short-lived subsidiary label of Lyric Street launched in October 2008.
 In April 2010, the label was folded into Hollywood Records.

 Mammoth Records, the formerly independent record label was founded by Jay Faires in 1989.
 In 1993 it became part of a joint venture with WEA-owned Atlantic Records but hit the market again in 1997, when it was bought by the then Buena Vista Music Group, up until which it was based in North Carolina.
 It had a very successful alternative artist roster including acts such as Antenna, Blake Babies, Chainsaw Kittens, Dash Rip Rock, Dillon Fence, Frente!, Fun-Da-Mental, Fu Manchu, Jason & the Scorchers, Joe Henry, Juliana Hatfield, Kill Creek, Machines of Loving Grace, the Bats, the Melvins, My Friend Steve, Seven Mary Three, Squirrel Nut Zippers, the Sidewinders, Vanilla Trainwreck, and Victoria Williams.
 In 2003, the label was folded into Hollywood Records.

+Touchstone Records was a record label formed as a joint venture between Buena Vista Records and Touchstone Pictures in 1986.
+It was folded into Hollywood Records in 1998.